-Since framing is a matter of style and taste please feel free to order your portrait without a frame this way you may bring the finished art work to your favorite framer to custom mat and frame.
+Since framing is a matter of style and taste I now ship your portrait commissions without a frame this way you may bring the finished art work to your favorite framer to custom mat and frame.
 Pastel art work can be framed with or without a mat.
-If no picture mat is used than your framer will need to use spacers between the glass and artwork.
+If no picture mat is used than I suggest your framer should use spacers between the glass and artwork.

 Introduction to Pastels

 For those of you who are new to pastels let me introduce you to the oldest medium known.
 Pastel is pure pigment obtained from stones in the earth and ground into powdered form.
 The difference between pastels, oil paints, watercolor paints, gouache or tempera media, is the binder.
 Pure water, fine powdered clay, and or calcium carbonate are used instead of the oil, gum arabic or egg binders used in other mediums.
 This liquid is mixed with the powder to form a paste.
 Thus the word pastel, which is related to the French word Pastiche.
 The paste is then rolled into stick form and allowed to dry.
 Pastels are applied to any ground with a “tooth,” pastel paper, canvas, or cloth.
 We have many different brands of pastels available to choose from today, from the buttery soft sticks to pastel pencils.